Research

 We exploit C. elegans — the classic nematode roundworm model organism for genetics, development and neurobiology — and related species as a model to dissect these diverse problems in evolutionary biology.
 Caenorhabditis is an exceptional group to study the evolutionary process at molecular and phenotypic levels for many reasons: The genomes of Caenorhabditis species are modest in size and complexity (6 chromosomes, 50-150Mbp long, no genome duplications), species differ in effective population size (Ne: 104 – 107) and mode of reproduction (selfing hermaphrodites vs. dioecious separate sexes), behaviors and fitness may be quantified simply due to experimental tractability (1mm long, 3 day generation time, rearing on bacteria-spotted petri dishes), and abundant genetic and molecular tools from the C. elegans research community (RNAi, mutant/knockout alleles, CRISPR/Cas9 and other transgenic strains).
 We use these tools to help us link micro-evolutionary processes to macro-evolutionary pattern and molecular mechanisms.

 Our research aims to understand how adaptation and purifying selection alter the landscape of sequence variation and divergence across the genome (genetic hitchhiking, background selection), the extent to which crossover recombination and gene conversion affect natural selection, how different mutational processes impact inferences about selection and population history (demography, breeding systems), and the role of very weak natural selection on genomic features.
-We also use experiments measuring transcriptomes of coding sequences and small RNAs to help understand molecular evolution of genes and their regulatory controls.
+We also use experiments measuring transcriptomes and allele-specific expression of coding sequences and small RNAs to help understand molecular evolution of gene regulatory controls.
 Example discoveries: C. brenneri has the highest molecular diversity of any animal or plant!
-Nematode miRNA genes evolve in fascinating ways!
-Different ongoing forces and factors (recombination, mutation, selection, demography, breeding system, development) shape genetic variation and molecular evolution throughout genome!
+Nematode miRNA genes and Argonaute gene families evolve in fascinating ways!
+Different ongoing forces and factors (recombinationmutationselectiondemographybreeding systemdevelopment) shape genetic variation and molecular evolution throughout genome!
 Our recent discoveries of new species and divergent populations makes genome-scale divergence population genetics analysis an exciting means of quantifying adaptation and other evolutionary processes with unprecedented resolution.

 Our research brings the superb experimental power of Caenorhabditis to investigate the genetic basis of reproductive isolation in unprecedented ways.
 We are exploring this at several levels, from pre-mating factors like the evolution of male responses to mating pheromone to post-mating pre-zygotic factors implicating gametic isolating barriers to post-zygotic incompatibilities that cause inviability and sterility in hybrids.
 Using powerful tools, including inter-species NIL mapping, in vivo sperm labeling, and genome editing, we are dissecting the mechanistic and genetic causes of these barriers to gene flow.
 We are especially interested in integrating the genetics of speciation with the development over ontogeny to connect evo-devo and speciation genetics.